Brain-like Variational Inference: Extended Discussion

 Brains are prediction machines \cite{clark2013whatever, bastos2012canonical, dimakou2025predictive}.
 Overwhelming evidence, ranging from retina \cite{liu2021predictive} to cortex \cite{keller2018predictive}, suggests that biological circuits are engaged in predictive computations, \textit{anticipating} the future \cite{Chen2017AMO}, rather than merely adapting to the past.
 However, our current framework lacks a concrete mechanism for such anticipatory computation.
 While we emphasized the importance of online inference for modeling biological perception, we left a crucial element unaddressed: online inference is most meaningful in the context of non-stationary inputs.
 Our work, however, explored only the simplest type of sequence: stationary inputs with the same sample repeated multiple times.

-Future extensions should incorporate genuinely predictive updates that \textit{evolve} the current posterior into a prior predictive distribution, rather than relying on the identity mapping we used in this work.
+Future extensions should incorporate genuinely predictive updates that \textit{evolve} the current posterior into a predictive prior distribution, rather than relying on the identity mapping we used in this work.

 Several promising approaches could guide this development.
 In machine learning, \textcite{duranmartin2025bone} introduced \textit{\underline{B}ayesian \underline{o}nline learning in \underline{n}on-stationary \underline{e}nvironments} (BONE), a unifying framework for probabilistic online learning in changing environments.
-Within neuroscience, \textcite{Jiang2024DynaPC} introduced \textit{dynamic predictive coding}, in which higher-level neurons modulate the transition dynamics of lower-level ones, which is conceptually similar to \textit{HyperNetworks} \cite{ha2017hypernetworks}.
+Within neuroscience, \textcite{Jiang2024DynaPC} introduced \textit{dynamic predictive coding}, in which higher-level neurons modulate the transition dynamics of lower-level ones, which is conceptually similar to \textit{HyperNetworks} \cite{ha2017hypernetworks}. \textcite{Millidge2024TemporalPC} introduced \textit{temporal predictive coding} networks, where recurrent connections are used to predict the network's own future activity, allowing it to approximate a Kalman filter with biologically plausible, local learning rules.
 Another notable contribution is the \textit{polar prediction model} proposed by \textcite{fiquet2024polar}.
 Inspired by the temporal \say{straightening} hypothesis \cite{henaff2019perceptual}, the model performs linear extrapolation of phase in a learned complex-valued latent space, enabling next-frame prediction with strong performance, interpretability, and computational simplicity.

 We believe predicting the future and adapting to the past represent two distinct yet complementary computations employed by biological systems.
 When modeling these processes, both should be clearly motivated and, ideally, derived from first principles.
 In this work, we addressed adaptation but left prediction largely unexplored.
 We aim to develop the missing predictive component in future work, while evaluating the resulting architectures on non-stationary datasets such as natural videos.